logo

 documents required for pesel number

-Here is a list of documents one would need to obtain their PESEL number:
+Here is a list of documents one would need to obtain their PESEL number in Poland:

 The first important document is the one that confirms the individual whom you represented in the request.
 In absence of such a document, one can sign a statement, stating that the details you provided are correct.
 This is legally acceptable as well.